QCell: Comprehensive Quantum-Mechanical Dataset Spanning Diverse Biomolecular Fragments: Methods

 Conformers were generated with the CREST~\cite{grimme2019exploration, pracht2020automated, pracht2024crest} program, employing a 12\,kcal/mol maximum energy threshold.
 The resulting ensembles were clustered by linkage dihedral angles, and cluster representatives were selected to ensure broad conformational coverage, retaining at most 100 conformers per amino acid linkage and 20 per disaccharide.

 \textbf{Ions and Water.} Solvated ion systems were prepared by placing a single ion at the center of a water box.
 Bulk water and monovalent ions (\ce{Na+}, \ce{Cl-}, \ce{K+}) in water were simulated in LAMMPS~\cite{thompson2022lammps} under NPT using the MBpol force field implemented in MBX~\cite{zhu2023mbpol, riera2023mbx}.
-Temperature was maintained at 298~K with a Nosé–Hoover thermostat, pressure at 1\,bar with a Nosé–Hoover barostat, and the time step was 0.5\,fs.
-Divalent ions (\ce{Ca^{2+}} and \ce{Mg^{2+}}) were simulated for 50\,ns under NPT with the AMBER force field~\cite{case2005amber, beglov1994finite}.
+Nosé–Hoover thermostat and barostat were used to maintain the temperature at 298~K and the pressure at 1\,bar, with a time step of 0.5\,fs.
+Divalent ions (\ce{Ca^{2+}} and \ce{Mg^{2+}}) were simulated for 50\,ns under NPT using the AMBER force field with the TIP3P water model and a time step of 2\,fs~\cite{li2014taking}.

 To capture solvation effects across different hydration levels, bulk water and water-ion clusters were cut to contain 1–100 water molecules.
 Trajectories were sampled every 5\,ps for monovalent ions and bulk water, and every 10\,ps for divalent ions.